Generalizations of Length Limited Huffman Coding for Hierarchical Memory Settings: Algorithms for the Code Optimal Prefix Tree ( ) problem

 {\em Inductive Case:} To compute $\dual(i,\lvl,T)$, we iterate over the number of internal nodes that are at depth strictly greater than $\lvl$.
 If $j$ internal nodes are at depth strictly greater than $\lvl$, then there are $(2i-j)$ characters at depth strictly greater than $\lvl$, then $q_{\lvl+1}\cdot P_{2i-j}$ is the decode-time contribution of all the characters having level $>\lvl$, due to the access at level $(\lvl+1)$.
 Furthermore, $\dual(j,\lvl+1,T')$ denotes the decode time contributed by all accesses made at depths greater than $\lvl+1$.
 This yields the following recurrence:

-where $T' = T - \hat{q}_{lvl+1}\cdot P_{2\cdot i-j} $.
+where $T' = T - \hat{q}_{lvl+1}\cdot P_{2\cdot i-j} $ and $k$ is the recursive index using which $\dual(j,\lvl+1,T')$ was populated.
 We only need to recursively check if $T'>0$.
 The tree with the optimal decode time can be obtained by maintaining the parent pointers of each update and then backtracking.

-Note that we only update entries of $\dual$ for which the $T$ parameter corresponds to a sequence of $<$ $x_0,x_1,x_2,\ldots,x_m$ $>$, from lemma \ref{seq_of_xi}.
-The decode time for a sequence $<$ $x_0,x_1,x_2,\ldots,x_m$ $>$ is $Dec(<x_i>)= \sum_{i=1}^{m} x_i\cdot \hat{q}_i$
+Note that we only update entries of $\dual$ for which the $T$ parameter corresponds to a sequence of $\langle$ $x_0,x_1,x_2,\ldots,x_m$ $\rangle$, from lemma \ref{seq_of_xi}.
+The decode time for a sequence $\langle x_0,x_1,x_2,\ldots,x_m \rangle$ is $Dec(\langle x_i \rangle)= \sum_{i=1}^{m} x_i\cdot \hat{q}_i$

-It is easy to see that the $T$ parameter will take on only $O(n^m)$ values.
+From Lemma \ref{seq_of_xi}, we know that the $T$ parameter will take on only $O(n^{m-1})$ values.
 The table can accordingly be compressed and maintained only for these entries, however we omit these implementation details in the interest of better exposition.

-After the DP is filled, we check all the entries of the form $\dual(n-1,0,.)$ which have length less than $\ell$ and find the the optimal decode corresponding to it.
+After the DP is filled, we check all the entries of the form $\dual(n-1,0,t)$ which have code length parameter $t \leq {\cal P}$ and find the the optimal code length corresponding to it.

-{\em Time complexity}: We note that $i$ and $\ell$ can take $n$ possible values each and $T$ takes $n^m$ possible values.
-So, there are $n^{m+2}$ cells in the DP.
+{\em Time complexity}: We note that $i$ and $\ell$ can take $n$ possible values each and $T$ takes $n^{m-1}$ possible values.
+So, there are $n^{m+1}$ cells in the DP.
 Each cell can be filled in at most $O(n)$ time.
-So, the time complexity of the DP is $O(n^{m+3})$.
+So, the time complexity of the DP is $O(n^{m+2})$.
 Checking the DP table to find the optimal decode time will take $O(n^{m+1})$ time.
-Hence, we can solve the $DOPT$ problem in $O(n^{m+3})$ time when the number of block levels is a constant $m$.
+Hence, we can solve the $COPT$ problem in $O(n^{m+2})$ time when the number of block levels is a constant $m$.